 “This successful partnership is crucial in enabling us to provide our vital services and over £1 million has been raised for the Hospice since we started working together.
 Due to the regular nature of the income, it allows us to plan-ahead at a time when our services come under increasing demand.
 As we didn’t previously have our own lottery, we now have around 14,000 people who might not have otherwise supported the Hospice.
 Our partnership with Local Hospice Lottery helps us immensely now, and will continue to do so in the future.”

 Jackie Johnston, Strathcarron Hospice

 “Working with Local Hospice Lottery is one of the best decisions we have ever made!
-Using collective knowledge and experience, together with cost sharing, working with the Local Hospice Lottery now provides St Luke’s Hospice with a regular & reliable income stream, which is over £1 million, enabling us to support our patients & the local people who use our services.”
+Using collective knowledge and experience, together with cost sharing, working with the Local Hospice Lottery now provides St Luke’s Hospice with a regular and reliable income stream, which is over £1 million, enabling us to support our patients and the local people who use our services.”